proxmox/proxmox-backup/docs/tape-backup.rst

 As a workaround, you can mark some of the normal slots as export slot.
-The software treats those slots like real ``import-export`` slots, and the media inside those slots is considered to be 'offline' (not available for backup):
+The software treats those slots like real ``import-export`` slots, and the media inside those slots are considered to be 'offline' (not available for backup):

 .. code-block:: console